Michelle Thomson: Momentous Change Ltd

 Thomson established Momentous Change Ltd in 2017 with co-founder Professor Roger Mullin.
-Momentous Change is a niche consultancy providing support to businesses through economic management and operational change.
+Momentous Change was a niche consultancy providing research and consultancy support to a variety of public and private sector organisations.
 The firm self-funded research involving 236 senior Scottish business leaders across industry to establish their concerns over Brexit.
 The final report was published in February 2018.
 Its principal findings and recommendations included the need for a new skills strategy and greater financial and practical support from government.

-In November 2018, Thomson was a co-author of a Momentous Change Ltd report into the prospects for establishing a Scottish Stock Exchange.
-In 2020 she was co-author of a report into the Scottish Business Diaspora.
+In November 2018, Thomson was a co-author of a Momentous Change Ltd report into the prospects for establishing a Scottish Stock Exchange and in 2020 she was co-author of a report into the Scottish Business Diaspora.

+Momentous Change ceased trading when Thomson was selected as a candidate for the Scottish Parliament and was formally dissolved in 2021.

 Political career

 Edinburgh West MP (2015–2017)

 Thomson joined the Scottish National Party at the age of sixteen in 1981.
 She became prominent politically during the Scottish independence referendum campaign, with the "Yes" campaign.
 She was elected as the Member of Parliament for Edinburgh West in 2015 with a majority of 3,210 votes and a 39% share of the vote; with a swing of 25.8% from Liberal Democrat to SNP.
 The Sunday Post described her as one of the SNP MPs to watch in the new parliament.
 The National described Thomson as "a breath of fresh air" in light of her broad-based life experience.

 As part of her role on the BEIS committee, Thomson was one of the members of the joint committee inquiries into the collapse of BHS, into the working practices of Sports Direct.

 In September 2015, Thomson was accused by an article in The Sunday Times of having built her buy-to-let property portfolio by buying homes for below-market prices.
 In late-September 2015, Police Scotland announced it had launched an inquiry into "alleged irregularities" related to the property transactions which had seen her solicitor struck off.
 The same day the SNP issued a statement on behalf of Thomson, announcing that she had decided to withdraw herself from the party whip whilst the investigation was ongoing.
 In resigning the whip, Thomson also lost her SNP membership and her role as the SNP's Business, Innovation and Skills spokesperson at Westminster.
 Thomson subsequently claimed she had been forced to resign the whip.
 Eight months after the story broke, Thomson issued a press statement noting that there had been no contact with her from Police Scotland.
+In 2023 a Daily Record story claimed Thomson had been 'bullied out of SNP' by former First Minister Nicola Sturgeon.